Exterior view of the METHA large-scale dredged material treatment plant showing conveyor belts and mounds of dried mud

 METHA - the washing machine of the Port of Hamburg

-What happens if the sediments that need to be dredged from the harbor are too heavily contaminated?
-They are transported to METHA—a massive facility that processes, separates, and dewatered the sediment from the Elbe River.
-The treated sediments are then reused or safely disposed of at our dredged material disposal sites.
+What happens if the sediment that needs to be dredged from the harbour is too heavily contaminated?
+It is taken to the METHA – a huge facility that processes, separates and dewaters the material from the Elbe riverbed.
+The treated sediment is then reused or safely disposed of at our dredged material disposal sites.

-Hydrocyclones: These centrifugal systems are the heart of the METHA.
+Hydrocyclones: These centrifugal systems are the centrepiece of the METHA.

-Centrifugal force separates the fine-grained silt from the coarse-grained sand.
+Centrifugal force separates the fine-grained mud from the coarse-grained sand.

-From the mouth of the Elbe to the Port of Hamburg, several million tons of sediment are dredged every year so that the port remains accessible for ships.
+From the mouth of the Elbe to the Port of Hamburg, several million tonnes of sediment are dredged every year to keep the port accessible for ships.
 Where we take the dredged material depends on the quality of the sediments.
-That's why we regularly take samples of it and examine them very closely.
-Today, over 95 percent of the dredged material is contaminated to such a low level that it can be safely relocated in the Elbe or transported to the North Sea.
-However, if the contamination is too high, especially in the case of old deposits, we take the dredged material ashore to the METHA - the port's washing machine.
-The abbreviation stands for "mechanical separation of port sediments".
+That's why we regularly take samples of it and analyse them very closely.
+Today, over 95 per cent of dredged material is contaminated to such a low level that it can be safely relocated in the Elbe or transported to the North Sea.
+However, if the contamination is too high, especially in the case of old deposits, we bring the dredged material ashore to the METHA - the harbour's washing machine.
+The abbreviation stands for "mechanical separation of harbour sediments".
 We have been treating Elbe sediments in this plant since 1993, making the tidal Elbe ever cleaner.

-80 kilometers of pipelines and 1,500 kilometers of cable are laid on the METHA site.
+80 kilometres of pipelines and 1,500 kilometres of cable are laid on the METHA site.

-Wood, stones, scrap metal - the trommel screen sorts all the large components out of the sludge.
+Wood, stones, scrap metal - the trommel screen sorts all the large components out of the mud.

-In a sand washing plant, the sand is thoroughly cleaned and freed from leaves, branches or pieces of wood.
-The form of processing in the METHA makes ecological sense and opens up new areas of application: both the clean sand and the fine sand can be used as earthworks material.
+In a sand washing plant, the sand is thoroughly cleaned and leaves, branches or pieces of wood are removed.
+The form of processing in the METHA makes ecological sense and opens up new areas of application: both the clean sand and the fine sand can be utilised as earthworks materials.
 The silt or METHA material is either used as a sealing material in silt landfills or is stored in an environmentally friendly manner - for example in the Feldhofe landfill in the Moorfleet district.
 It can also be used for dyke construction or the production of lightweight concrete, for example.

 Video contributions to our METHA:

-Our port TV report explains the individual processing steps
+Our harbour TV report explains the individual processing steps

 The Sat1 editorial team visits our METHA